heltongaspar/liborbital/paper.md

 Numerical simulations main output data are position and velocity as function of the evolution time.
 However, the main analysis are performed over the oscullating orbital elements [@orbitalelements].
 Thus, converting the Cartesian coordinates into orbital elements, and vice-versa, is a common task for the dynamicists.
-Additional algorithms use to be necessary to convert such output data into orbital osculating elements, and the developers of N-Body simulation software use to provide them along with their main software [@mercury],[@swift],[@rebound].
+Additional algorithms use to be necessary to convert such output data into orbital osculating elements, and the developers of N-Body simulation software use to provide them along with their main software [@mercury;@swift;@rebound].
 Normally, the main output data are converted into orbital elements and written in a secondary file, from which further analyses are dore such as the plotting of graphics, for instance.
 Sometimes, having to generate such secondary file may be inconvenient.
 The library allows one to plot the orbital elements converted directly from the main output data within the gnuplot.